chrif/cocotte/doc/README.md

 As opposed to a solution that would lock you in for further maintenance, Cocotte is just a one-time installer.
 Once the cloud machine is provisioned, you don't need Cocotte anymore.
 So you'll need to read the manuals eventually, but when you do, you'll have full control over every aspect of your installation.

 Optionally, and in the hope to get you started even faster, Cocotte has a template feature for adding new Docker applications to your infrastructure.
 It generates deployment scripts for a https web server, in a folder ready for source control.
-Two templates are available, a simple web server with a "Hello world" page, and a Symfony 4 application.
-The intended way of developing and deploying with these application models is <a href="#templates">documented</a>.
+Two templates are available, a simple static website with a "Hello world" page, and a Symfony 4 application.
+The intended way of developing and deploying with these application models is [documented](templates.md).

 Cocotte is fully tested on [Travis CI](https://travis-ci.org/chrif/cocotte), so there is no surprises with tutorials that used to work when they were written but are now outdated.
 The build itself is the tutorial, and if it passes, you can be confident that Cocotte works.

 ## Pricing

-Trying out Cocotte is completely free if you don't have a Digital Ocean account and create one with [this link](https://m.do.co/c/c25ed78e51c5) which gives you a 10$ credit.
+Trying out Cocotte is completely free if you don't have a Digital Ocean account and create one with [this link](https://m.do.co/c/c25ed78e51c5) which gives you a 10$ credit (2 months of hosting).

 If you already have a Digital Ocean account, then you probably know about cloud pricing.
 For those who don't, you are charged $0.007/hour by Digital Ocean for the machine that Cocotte creates.
 So just testing Cocotte and then destroying the machine costs less than 1 cent.
 Keeping the machine online for a month costs 5$.